OndraZizka/csv-cruncher/README.md

 With input files searched in subdirectories of a directory, concatenated, and used as table-per-subdirectory:

-    (Supported, but example to be added)
+    (Supported, but example to be added.)

 Data example / simple use case